 White tea – use two teaspoons per 6 oz. of water

 Everyone has their own ideas about how long to steep tea, but the main rule is not to "stew" the tea by letting the leaves steep forever, resulting in a bitter, unpleasant drink.
-Beyond that, feel free to modify my suggestions to suit your taste.
+Beyond that, feel free to modify these suggestions to suit your taste.

 Black tea – usually steep for 3 - 5 minutes.

-Green tea - generally, steep it no more than 2 minutes.
+Green tea – generally, steep no more than 2 minutes.
 Many will taste best after only one minute (note: if you think you don't like Green Tea, it may be because you've only had it after it steeped far too long).

 Oolong – steep about 2 minutes (most Oolongs can also be infused again).

 White tea – steep about 3 minutes, unless it's flavored (in which case you may want to steep if for a shorter time).
 White teas can also be infused more than once.

 Herbal, Rooibos and Mate – steep for 5 minutes or longer.
 Because these "infusions" don't contain any tea (see above "Types of Tea: Herbal Infusions"), they won't get bitter when steeped longer and often the benefits of the herbs are maximized by steeping for about 10 minutes.